LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ## Backwards Compatibility

-If this RPIP is ratified, existing ratified RPIPs containing processes that would fall under the VOP framework will be modified to use the VOP framework.
+Upon ratification of this RPIP, existing ratified RPIPs containing processes that would fall under the VOP framework will be modified to use the VOP framework.
 The explicit intention is to maintain the logic and rules of existing processes, and just change their presentation such that they integrate with the VOP framework.

 In case of unintentional changes to the logic of existing processes, or ambiguity introduced by the changes, RPIP Editors MAY modify the relevant RPIPs to _restore logical parity only_ without requiring a pDAO vote.